Our Projects

 In Vietnam, Asthma International’s focus is on the health of children aged between 3 and 15 from the poorest communities.
 Vietnam has a particularly high incidence of childhood asthma: children in Vietnam aged 12-13 have the highest incidence of Asthma in Asia, at 29%.

-Accordingly in 2016 Asthma International began an ongoing $27,000 programme to treat 100 children of school age from carefully-screened low-income backgrounds.
-This programme is designed to provide continuous provision throughout the period of their childhood.
+Accordingly in 2018 Asthma International began an ongoing $27,000 programme to treat 92 children of school age from carefully-screened low-income backgrounds.
+This programme was designed to provide continuous provision for two years, and thereafter maintenance treatment via Vietnamese government insurance, which is relatively inexpensive.
+The gap that Asthma International filled was the lack of early intervention, precise diagnosis and appropriate medication, all of which are often overlooked, leading to life-long adverse consequences for children.

 We need your consent to load the translations